hk-speedrunning/Silksong-Rules/video_guidelines.md

 The entire HUD, including the Silk Spool, all tools, all masks, Rosary count & Shell Shard count.
 No HUD elements may be obscured - this includes if you obtain items that expand the HUD with extra masks or tools (eg. additional masks, lifeblood masks).
 ![Ingame HUD video guideline image](/media/images/video_guidelines_largeHUD.png)

+If you are using the autosplitter / load remover, Livesplit must be onscreen at all times with the loadless timer clearly visible.

 Try not to cover too much of the screen with overlay elements - runs may be rejected if Hornet is obscured for significant portions of gameplay.
 You can mitigate this using a chroma key filter, making Livesplit translucent, making Livesplit smaller, or changing your OBS scene so Livesplit doesn't cover the game at all.

 <!--  Comparison image of Livesplit obscuring gameplay, made smaller to be less obtrusive, with mild transparency and with chroma key. -->